-Bear in mind that unlike kitchens and bathroom lighting that needs to be bright, bedroom lighting is mostly used at night so they tend to look their best when lit with low light.
+Bear in mind that unlike kitchen and bathroom lighting ideas that need to be bright, bedroom lighting is mostly used at night so they tend to look their best when lit with low light.
 Even though you have a layered scheme that covers ambient, task and accent lighting, you'll rarely use all three types at once.
 It's far more likely that you'll light the space using just task and accent lighting.

 How bright should a ceiling light be?

 As ceiling or pendants provide ambient light, they need to cast a bright light over the entire room when switched on to fill in the gaps that any focused task lighting or accent lighting may not reach.